TKuk1aP/PalworldSaveShare/README.md

 <br />

 ## Step 3 - Cooperation
-### In this step both parties have to cooperate in order retrieve some values which will be cruicial in the following steps
+### In this step both parties have to cooperate in order to retrieve some values which will be crucial in the following steps
 > [!NOTE]
 > ***Host*** - refers to the current host
 >